ULTRAKIT-Reloaded/UltrakitReloaded/README.md

 ### ALTERNATE INSTALLATION
 Download ULTRAKIT Reloaded using [Thunderstore Mod Manager](https://thunderstore.io/c/ultrakill/p/ULTRAKIT/ULTRAKIT_Reloaded/) to automatically install the mod and all required dependencies.

+# Editing the config
+The config file is located in the installation directory `BepInEx/UMM Mods/ULTRAKIT/ULTAKIT.cfg`.
+Open the file, edit the values and save.
+The config file generates after running the game with ULTRAKIT Reloaded installed for the first time, and changes take effect after restarting the game.

 # Making a mod using ULTRAKIT
 1. Reference ULTRAKIT .dlls within your project to make use of any extensions and functions available.
 2. Register any new cheats on scene load.